Let's Talk About Love World Tour: Background

 During a press conference following her win at the 25th Annual American Music Awards, Dion stated she would like to start touring during the summer of 1998.
-Following the award show appearance, the singer performed at the Crown Showroom in Melbourne and the Blaisdell Arena in Honolulu with a set list similar to that in the Falling Into You Tour, but also including "The Reason" and "My Heart Will Go On".
+Following the award show appearance, the singer performed at the Crown Showroom in Melbourne, Australia and the Blaisdell Arena in Honolulu, United States with a set list similar to that in the Falling into You: Around the World, but also including "The Reason" and "My Heart Will Go On".
 The tour was officially announced in February 1998.
-Originally called Celine Dion: On Tour 1998, the tour was set to begin August in Boston, this would mark the third time Dion has begun a tour in the city.
-She says it is the closest U.S. city to Montreal and considers it a "lucky charm".
+Originally called Celine Dion: On Tour 1998, the tour was set to begin on 21 August 1998 in Boston, United States.
+This marked the third time Dion begun a tour in Boston.
+She said it is the closest US city to Montreal and considers it a "lucky charm".

-The tour was sponsored by Procter & Gamble (Canada), Avon (Europe) and Ericsson (United States).
-The telecommunications company initiated an aggressive campaign with Dion.
-Commercials were shown throughout the US and Canada showing concertgoers using their cell phones as lighters during Dion's performance.
+The tour was sponsored by Procter & Gamble in Canada, Avon in Europe and Ericsson in the United States.
+The commercials were shown throughout the US and Canada showing concertgoers using their cell phones as lighters during Dion's performance.
 Those who purchased an Ericsson phone were given a special behind-the-scenes tour video entitled "Celine Dion: In Her Own Words".
-The tour was met early with controversy as the singer's performance at Madison Square Garden was subject to a ticket scam.
-During the trek, Dion opened the Broward County Civic Arena.
-The concert was attended by nearly 20,000 spectators and was sold out with 2 two hours.
+During the trek, Dion opened the National Car Rental Center in Sunrise, Florida.
+The concert was attended by nearly 20,000 spectators and was sold out within two hours.

 Dion further remarked the setlist of the tour will contain songs from her current album, her hits and a few French selections.
 She continued:"I'm going to definitely sing the new songs and a few French ones and definitely people's favorite.
 I can't do them all, unfortunately, because I have to do a two-hour show.
 It would take a long time to sing all my songs.
 I hope we have chosen the right ones for people to hear".

 During the course of the tour, Dion released a French-language album entitled, S'il suffisait d'aimer and a Christmas album called, These Are Special Times.
 In November 1998, Dion had her first CBS special promoting the album.
 It featured Rosie O'Donnell performing "Do You Hear What I Hear?" with Dion.
 The show received two Emmy Award nominations.
-The singer ended the year with performing at the Billboard Music Award, Top of the Pops and an appearance on Touched by an Angel.
+The singer ended the year with performing at the Billboard Music Awards, Top of the Pops and an appearance on Touched by an Angel.